 -Or were your holidays more about red wine and taking it easy, an Aula Bobal-Tempranillo in your hand while watching a spectacular sunset spread across the evening sky?
 We have the perfect choice for your headphones: ‘Moon River’, as sung by Carla Bruni.
 Sensuality, finesse, elegance…

 -If it’s a bubbly night and you already have some Enterizo Brut Nature fizzing in your glass, with wonderful company waiting to toast the evening against a timeless musical backdrop, we don’t hesitate and go straight to Nina Simone singing ‘Don’t let me be misunderstood’.
 Bubbles and voice combine to bring harmony to the world around us.

 -OK, you’re a suave gentleman who has prepared an elegant, sophisticated, top-notch dinner.
 And you want an equally polished wine to go with it, and music that chimes perfectly with that drop and that moment.
 We offer you the perfect pair.
 In your glass is Veterum Vitium, our Bobal made from 80-year-old vines and matured in French and American oak casks.
 And in the background Leonard Cohen is singing ‘Everybody Knows’, for a suitably serious mood.

 These are some of the suggestions that we have come across over the summer months, while enjoying a bit of a break and relaxing with a glass of wine.
 Those uphill September blues seem a little less steep than they did just a moment ago, and all because of a glass of wine, the right song and a positive attitude.

-So as not to miss posts like this, feel free to subscribe to our monthly newsletter by clicking here.
+So as not to miss posts like this, feel free to subscribe to our monthly newsletter.